Camp at Athens |

 Jacob Hollingsworth's Fort

 A settlers' fort.
-The house was acquired by the White family in 1860 and modified.
-Still extant, the "White House" is located on Wynn Lake Road.
+The original house was acquired by the White family in 1860 and modified.
+Still extant, the "White House" is located on Wynn Lake Road, and is periodically open for tours.

 Fort Daniel

-A Federal stockade used as a depot and staging area during the Creek War.
-A state marker locates the site one half mile south of the junction of GA 124 and GA 324.
+Originally a settlers' blockhouse.
+Fortified later by the GA state militia, under Major Tandy Key, as a stockaded depot and staging area during the First Creek War.
+Actual site is private property.
+A state marker is located one-half mile south of the junction of GA 124 and GA 324.
+Archaeological excavations are currently ongoing.

 Fort Yargo (State Park)